dongyingname/tinyAppProject/README.md

-# Tiny App Project by [Ying Dong](https://github.com/dongyingname)
+# **Tiny App Project by [Ying Dong](https://github.com/dongyingname)**

-The first HTTP server built by [Ying Dong].
-Users can create, modify, and delete the URLs they have created from the main page.
+Users can create their own URLs, and modify, and delete the URLs they have created from the main page.
-The server allow for log in, register functionality for users.
+The server allows for log in, register functionality for users.

-## Prerequisites
-Run
-$npm install
-to install all the dependencies that are required by the server.

-The depandencies are as the following:
-"bcrypt": "2.0.0",
-"body-parser": "^1.18.3",
-"cookie-parser": "^1.4.3",
-"cookie-session": "^2.0.0-beta.3",
-"ejs": "^2.6.1",
-"express": "^4.16.4"
+The first HTTP server built by Ying Dong.

+##Dependencies
+- node.js
+- Express
+- EJS
+- bcrypt
+- body-parser
+- cookie-session
+- nodemon
 ## Getting Started

-Run
+$npm install to install all the dependencies.
 $node express_server.js or
 $npm start
-in the project's main folder to start the server.
+to run the web server
 ### Main Page localhost:8080/urls

 ## Author
 [Ying Dong](https://github.com/dongyingname)